johnttaylor/colony.core/README.md

   - Platform changes.
 Designers of embedded systems have to deal with the possibility of the underlying hardware and/or RTOS being changed.
 Also hardware platforms are constantly being upgraded or cost reduced.
 If the hardware changes, the software must change with it.

+Documentation is located in the top/ directory and/or availabe at: http://www.integerfox.com/colony.core.

+Colony.Core is licensed with a BSD licensing agreement (see the top/ directory).